Remove The White Background From Logo – Step By Step Guide

 Method 1 – Channels

 Channels is a tool in Photoshop that allows you to make selections using the natural contrast in your photo.
-When your logo is sitting on a white background (or any lighter colour) channels is a fantastic way to quickly remove the background.
+When your logo is sitting on a white background (or any lighter color) channels is a fantastic way to quickly remove the background.

 First access your channels by going to your layers panel and look for the channels tab.
 If you don’t see this tab, go up to Window > Channels to bring the panel into view.